 Comic line, making fun of the US Army in Europe in WWII.
 There was a good humoured banter between the GIs that were stationed in Britain prior to and during WWII and the British citizenry.
 The GIs had a come-back - calling the Brits, "underpaid, undersexed and under Eisenhower".

 The line was also used in Australia, in much the same context, although appearances of it in newspapers there post-date those in Britain and the USA.

 The phrase was popularized by Tommy Trinder (1909-1989), a well-known and well-liked English comedian (seen here with Phil Silvers).
 His version of the line which, although he gave it wide circulation was probably coined by someone else, was "overpaid, overfed, oversexed and over here".
 Other variants also appeared at the time, for example "oversexed, overpaid and overbearing".

 Strangely, since there can't have been anyone over the age of ten in Britain at the end of the war who wasn't familiar with the phrase, it appears very seldom in print.
-It must have been recorded earlier, but the earliest reference I have found is in a US newspaper The Morgantown Post, 1958, in an article by Holmes Alexander:
+The earliest reference I have found is in a US newspaper The Miami Daily News, April 1944: